-Forex trading: taxation in the UK explained
+Forex trading: Taxation in the UK explained

 Our ultimate guide to the UK income tax law for forex traders

-Know your status according to HMRC
+Know your forex trading tax status according to HMRC

 How the HMRC treats your trading activity has significant implications for your tax liability.
-HMRC can classify the traders and their trading activities in one of the following categories:
+HMRC can classify traders and their trading activities in one of the following categories:

 Forex trading income under UK tax law: instrument types

 Forex tax on trading in the UK depends on the instrument through which you are trading currency pairs: you can fall under spread betting or you can trade contract for differences (CFDs).

 If the trading activity is performed through a spread betting account, income is tax-exempt under UK tax law.
 Spread betting, from a forex trader perspective, is when a trader speculates on price movements, based on broker prices, for an underlying asset without actually owning the asset.
 The downside is that when your trading activities are classified as spread betting you are not eligible to claim losses against your other personal income.